 That being said, more exercise (or intensity) isn't better.
 Over training (or under recovery), can be just as detrimental for women with PCOS, as it can raise cortisol and inflammation levels.
 Stick with 3-5 workouts per week, with a mix of strength training, HIIT and restorative exercise like yoga or pilates.

 Aim for 10,000 steps daily as a way to increase your non-exercise activity thermogenesis (NEAT).
 To further support your body in utilising blood glucose after eating, go for a 10-20 minute brisk walk after each meal.

 Are you struggling with cystic acne, hair loss, hirsutism and irregular cycles?
 I would LOVE to help you overcome these symptoms.
-Schedule a free 30 minute 'PCOS Troubleshooting' call by clicking here!
+If you're ready to get some answers, schedule an enrolment call!